Day 121: BLYC (1995.1) to Lonely Clearing (2023.6)

 The descent down the other side was a sketchy, Sierra-esque pass covered with large snow fields and rocky slopes dropping away into bright blue alpine lakes.
 Forgot how to walk on snow and bailed on my first snow field crossing, but after that I reverted to my half slide/half step technique from the Sierras and was fine.
 I saw the first other people all day, a couple coming up the opposite direction with a dog trailing behind, panting heavily on the steep climb.

-I did a little resupply, but I’ll be at Timberline the day after tomorrow latest so I had to fight the urge to buy everything I wanted.
-I got a six pack of blueberry bagels and a pack of cream cheese to get me through tonight and tomorrow and freshened up my frito supply.
+I did a little resupply, but I’d be at Timberline the day after tomorrow latest so I had to fight the urge to buy everything I wanted to eat.
+I got a six pack of blueberry bagels and a tub of cream cheese to get me through tonight and tomorrow and freshened up my dwindling frito supply.
 I also bought myself a popsicle, a can of mountain dew, a capri sun and a beer.
 Ate my popsicle at the picnic table and wandered back to the lake with my drinks to kick it with the Shasta boys.
 On the way, a lady was putting up a sign advertising trail magic from 6-8pm.
 I had been planning to leave right after my drink break but time slipped away until I heard the same woman hollering through the trees that food was ready.

 Very well worth it, the trail angels lived in a little camper-turned-permanent residence in the woods near the resort.
 There was a tarp set up over a picnic table and camp chairs, and the woman was at a grill flipping huge pancakes onto plates, while the man was serving mimosas from plastic cups faster than we could drink them.
-PCT hikers seemed to materialize out of nowhere, there were maybe ten of us sitting around in camp chairs eating round after round of pancakes and playing cornhole, a pretty even mix of NOBOs and SOBOs.
+PCT hikers seemed to materialize out of nowhere, there were maybe ten of us sitting around in camp chairs eating round after round of pancakes and playing cornhole, a pretty even mix of NOBOs and SOBOs together in a rare harmony.
+(Never trust a SOBO.)

 While I was caught up with my third mimosa and wondering when Oregon had gotten so good, out of the trees came PC!
 I was so happy to see him, the solo hiking is fun but I’ve missed my crew.
 The rest of them start their 24 hour challenge tomorrow morning and then we should all be reunited at Timberline.